 Tenant Move Out Checklist

-The Tenant Move Out Checklist is a document that outlines the tasks a tenant must complete before moving out and receiving their security deposit.
-Landlords should provide this checklist as part of the original lease agreement to ensure the tenant understands their responsibilities before moving into your rental unit.
+A Tenant Move Out Checklist is a document outlining the tasks a tenant must complete to receive a full return of their security deposit.
+Landlords should provide this checklist as part of the original lease agreement, to ensure the tenant understands their responsibilities before moving in.

-The following states require landlords to use a Move Out Checklist or provide similar documentation when a tenant that has provided a security deposit is vacating the premises.
+These states require landlords to use a Move Out Checklist or provide similar documentation in order to make security deposit deductions:

 • Georgia